 Though under an hour from Venice, Padua (Padova in Italian) seems a world away with its medieval marketplaces, Fascist-era facades and hip student population.
 As a medieval city-state and home to Italy’s second-oldest university, Padua challenged both Venice and Verona for regional hegemony.
 A series of extraordinary fresco cycles recalls this golden age – including in Giotto’s blockbuster Cappella degli Scrovegni, Menabuoi’s heavenly gathering in the baptistry and Titian’s St Anthony in the Scoletta del Santo.
-For the next few centuries, Padua and Verona challenged each other for dominance over the Veneto plains.
-But Venice finally settled the matter by occupying Padua permanently in 1405.
+For centuries, Padua and Verona fought for dominance over the Veneto plains.
+But Venice finally occupied Padua permanently in 1405.

 As a strategic military-industrial centre, Padua became a parade ground for Mussolini speeches, an Allied bombing target and a secret Italian Resistance hub (at its university).
 Even today, Padua remains an important industrial city – its industrial zone employs some 50,000 people – a dynamic university town and an important pilgrimage centre.